angelTCC/PythonAutomationDashboard/README.md

 * Build a **React web dashboard** as a front-end alternative.
 * Containerize the app with **Docker** and orchestrate with **Kubernetes** for scalable deployment.

----

 ## Contributing

 Feel free to open issues or submit pull requests if you want to improve the project!

----

 ## License

 This project is open-source and free to use.

----

-If you want, I can also help generate starter code for each part or a simple MVP GUI template to get you started quickly!